-Need a wireless controller for Stadia?
-We've got you covered.
+Best Stadia Controllers 2022

 The Stadia controller comes equipped with two buttons that other controllers won't: the Share button and the Google Assistant button.
 The Share button allows players to instantly share a clip of their gameplay directly to Youtube, while the Google Assistant button connects you right to Google's assist features, allowing you to ask questions, swap between input sources for Stadia, and much more.
 The controller is built similarly to other gaming controllers and features both Wi-Fi and Bluetooth connectivity.
 It's powered through a USB-C connection but comes packaged with a USB-C to USB-A cable to make things easier.

+The controller itself is lighter than most, with wide handles that help your thumbs rest comfortably on the symmetrical joysticks.
+It has built-in rechargeable batteries that will last about 6–8 hours before you need to plug it in to recharge.
+That's shorter than most, but at least you don't need to worry about disposable batteries.
+The triggers have a lot of travel for more accurate pressure levels.
+And it's one of the rare controllers that supports both audio jack headphones and USB-C headphones.

-It's also important to note that the Stadia controller is currently the only way for you to play Stadia on a television through Chromecast Ultra.
-Without it, you'll be limited to playing Stadia on your phone or PC, so if playing on your television is a must, you'll want to pick this controller up.
+It's also important to note that the Stadia controller is currently the only way for you to play Stadia on television through Chromecast Ultra.
+Without it, you'll be limited to playing Stadia on your phone or computer, so if playing on your television is a must, you'll want to pick this controller up.

-The Stadia controller is everything you need to play Stadia, offering functions that no other device can.
+You may assume that it's only compatible with Stadia, but there are other uses for the Stadia controller, including PC gaming on Steam and Origin, or Xbox Cloud Gaming on your phone.
+You'll simply have to configure and button map it to work, though unfortunately, its vibration doesn't work for non-Stadia platforms.
+Otherwise, you can still get use out of this even if you eventually decide to stop playing Stadia.

-Best Multi-Platform Controller: Xbox Controller
+Best Multi-Platform Controller: Xbox Wireless Controller

 The biggest plus for the Xbox controller is its design.
 With its offset analog sticks and mid-size build, the controller never hurts your hands, and moving around in games feels perfect.
 On the software side, it works seamlessly with PC, allowing you to play other games wired or wirelessly should you choose.

-One of the biggest downsides for this wireless controller is how to charge it.
-It takes AA batteries and while you can buy a rechargeable battery to make topping up easy or a Play and Charge Kit you'll otherwise have to have some spares on hand.
+One of the biggest downsides of this wireless controller is how to charge it.
+It takes AA batteries, so you'll have to invest in a separate Play and Charge Kit accessory, buy rechargeable batteries, or just buy a ton of disposables.

-While you'll be unable to play Stadia on a TV through Chromecast Ultra with the Xbox controller, you can utilize it on both Google Chrome and other Android devices, making this an attractive option if you don't mind the sacrifice.
+While you'll be unable to play Stadia on a TV through Chromecast Ultra with the Xbox controller, you can utilize it on both Google Chrome and other Android devices using either Bluetooth or the USB port.
+You can use the old Xbox One version, which has a micro-USB port, or the new Xbox Wireless controller built for the Series X with improved ergonomics, a USB-C port, and a Share button.
+Unfortunately, there doesn't appear to be a way to make that button work as the Stadia share button.

 Best Premium: SCUF Prestige